-- Confirmation of name, demographics and contact details - Full medical and medication history including questions about past and present health including clinically significant family history - Quality of life questionnaires including the GAD-7 Anxiety Test questionnaire and PHQ-9 Depression Test questionnaire - Questions about current weekly alcohol and/or smoking consumption and any history of use of drugs of abuse - Check of any previous participation in clinical trials via The Over-Volunteering Prevention System (TOPS). - Examination for signs of illness or disease (a medical examination). - Height and weight measurements to calculate BMI - Pulse rate, blood pressure, temperature, saturations and breathing rate checked (Vital Signs). - Electrocardiogram (ECG) - Urine samples for: - o Evidence of infection or kidney/urinary tract conditions - o Test for pregnancy (for WOCBP) - o For drugs of abuse & cotinine - Safety blood tests, including full blood count, renal and liver function tests. - Blood samples for Hepatitis B and C and HIV (the virus that causes AIDS) - Blood sample to save plasma and whole blood cells for HLA typing and other research assays if the participant passes screening - Spirometry - Chest X-Ray

-- Swabs taken from the nose and throat, nasosorption and nasal curettage/nasopharyngeal swab (tolerance testing)
+- Confirmation of name, demographics and contact details - Full medical and medication history including questions about past and present health including clinically significant family history - Quality of life questionnaires including the GAD-7 Anxiety Test questionnaire and PHQ-9 Depression Test questionnaire - Questions about current weekly alcohol and/or smoking consumption and any history of use of drugs of abuse - Check of any previous participation in clinical trials via The Over-Volunteering Prevention System (TOPS). - Examination for signs of illness or disease (a medical examination). - Height and weight measurements to calculate BMI - Pulse rate, blood pressure, temperature, saturations and breathing rate checked (Vital Signs). - Electrocardiogram (ECG) - Urine samples for: - Evidence of infection or kidney/urinary tract conditions - Test for pregnancy (for WOCBP) - For drugs of abuse & cotinine - Safety blood tests, including full blood count, renal and liver function tests. - Blood samples for Hepatitis B and C and HIV (the virus that causes AIDS) - Blood sample to save plasma and whole blood cells for HLA typing and other research assays if the participant passes screening - Spirometry - Chest X-Ray - Swabs taken from the nose and throat, nasosorption and nasal curettage/nasopharyngeal swab (tolerance testing)

-The volunteer's medical history will be requested from their GP and reviewed to assess suitability.
+The volunteer's medical history will either be reviewed during screening (after informed consent) using the hospital's electronic patient record system (such as Cerner) or using the ACCURX system as described in the PIS.
+If it is not possible to review their records using this system, or the record is not complete, the volunteer's medical history will be requested from their GP and reviewed to assess suitability.
 Participants may be invited for repeat assessment if required at the PI's discretion.
 If they are still eligible to take part, and when the participant has had enough time to consider their participation in this study, ask questions and if they are still willing to take part in the study, they will be invited to be admitted to the quarantine unit (Day -2/-1).